 MCM(s) MEASURABLE GOAL(s) EXPLAIN PROGRESS TOWARD GOAL OR HOW GOAL WAS ACHIEVED.
 IF GOAL WAS NOT ACCOMPLISHED, PLEASE EXPLAIN MCM 2 2.7.1 Identify 100% of SSOs repaired each permit year.
 Met goal.
-The city identified and repaired eighteen (18) sanitary sewer overflows (SSO) during the permit year.
-The city trains employees to report illicit discharges by means of proper reporting mechanisms.
-The Water Services Department trains its employees to identify and report any SSO whether they are collection system or on-site sewage facility issues.
-Each response is tracked in the CityWorks work order system.
-All operators are trained to enter and track the work performed on SSOs.
+The City identified and repaired twenty (20) sanitary sewer overflows (SSO) during the permit year.
+In addition, four (4) SSOs had private point sources.
+The City ensured that these SSOs were contained, repaired, and remediated by the responsible party in a timely manner.
 MCM 2 2.7.2 Document 100% of sanitary sewer Capital Improvement projects under construction each permit year.
 Met goal.
-Ten (10) Capital Improvement (CIP) sanitary sewer projects were under construction during the permit year.
+Four (4) Capital Improvement (CIP) sanitary sewer projects were under construction during the permit year.
 MCM 2 2.7.3 Document 100% of completed Capital Improvement sanitary sewer projects each permit year.
 Met goal.
-A total of six (6) CIP sanitary sewer projects were completed in 2021.
+A total of four (4) CIP sanitary sewer projects were completed in 2023.
 Maintenance and repair of the sanitary sewer system are ongoing and done as needed.
 MCM 2 2.8.1 Conduct source investigations for 100% of reported illicit discharges each permit year.
 Met goal.
 Source investigations were completed for 100% of reported illicit discharges during the permit year.
 MCM 2 2.8.2 Document 100% of illicit discharges considered reportable, including 30-day close-out reports to TCEQ, each permit year.
 Met goal.
-Seventeen (17) illicit discharges were considered reportable and were reported to the TCEQ.
+Thirteen (13) of the illicit discharges were considered reportable and were reported to the TCEQ.
+There are no known health or environmental impacts caused by the illicit discharges.
 MCM 2 2.8.3 Document 100% of corrective actions taken per the respective investigation each permit year.
 Met goal.
-Corrective actions were completed for all illicit discharges.
-Containment and remediation actions were performed, which included disinfecting the discharge areas.
+Corrective actions such as containment and remediation were completed for all illicit discharges.
+There are no known health or environmental impacts caused by the illicit discharges that occurred during the permit year.
 MCM 2 2.8.4 Document 100% of enforcement actions taken each permit year.
 Met goal.
-Seven (7) enforcement actions were necessary for illicit discharges that occurred during the permit year.
-These were construction site violations that resulted in fines being issued by the city.
+Eight (8) enforcement actions were necessary for the illicit discharges that occurred during the permit year.
+This included Notice of Violation Letters and citations delivered to the responsible party.
+Two of the illicit discharge cases were decided in court.
+Most of the illicit discharges were contained and remediated by the responsible party without the City needing to use enforcement actions.
 MCM 2 2.9.1 Annually update and revise 100% of feature datasets related to the MS4 system and surface waters when new infrastructure passes final inspections and Letters of Completion are submitted.
 Met goal.
 The "Storm Drainage" Feature Dataset in the Public Works Department's GIS is continuously updated/revised to show capital projects, new developments, facilities, and rehabilitated areas; TxDOT infrastructure was mapped by a contractor and is stored as a Feature Dataset.